Resource Management in California's Future the Focus of McGeorge Law Review Symposium

 The McGeorge Law Review board utilized its location in California's capital to pull together key policy makers, experts, and scholars to discuss California's future.
 By 2050, California is estimated to reach a population of 50 million residents.
 The annual symposium discussed how California might respond to a growing population through legal reform and careful planning to ensure that the state's natural resources are not overburdened.

-Professor Leslie Gielow Jacobs, Director of the Pacific McGeorge Capital Center for Public Law & Policy, welcomed everyone to the event and introduced Ken Alex, Senior Policy Adviser to the Governor and Director of the Governor's Office of Planning and Research (OPR).
+Professor Leslie Gielow Jacobs, Director of the McGeorge Capital Center for Law & Policy, welcomed everyone to the event and introduced Ken Alex, Senior Policy Adviser to the Governor and Director of the Governor's Office of Planning and Research (OPR).
 The work that OPR is doing on the State's Environmental Goals and Policy Report is what inspired the topic for this symposium.
 Natalie Kuffel stated, "It was an honor to have Ken Alex at the event.
 His remarks on smart growth, high-speed rail and renewable energy really set the stage for the symposium."

 Next, the symposium delved into the topic of "Limited Land: How We Develop."
 Moderator James "Jim" Andrew, Assistant Chief Counsel, California High-Speed Rail Authority, moderated the discussion about how building "smarter": higher densities, more compact development, more mixed uses, and less vehicle dependence, would benefit California.
 The panelists were professor Dorothy Glancy, Santa Clara University School of Law; Jeffrey Michael, University of the Pacific; and Martha Dina Arguello, Executive Director, Physicians for Social Responsibility.